California Arts Council

-The California Arts Council functions as a state agency headquartered in Sacramento, California.
-Its board comprises eight council members who receive appointments from both the Governor and the California State Legislature.
+The California Arts Council is a California state agency headquartered in Sacramento, California.
+Its board comprises eight council members who receive appointments from both the governor and the California State Legislature.
 The agency's objective is to promote the advancement of California's cultural landscape through arts, culture, and creativity.

 History

 The California Arts Council was founded in 1976 under the administration of Governor Jerry Brown.
 Its establishment led to the dissolution of the previous 15-member California Arts Commission, which had been operational since 1963.
 Under Governor Brown's administration, Eloise Pickard Smith was appointed as the inaugural director of the Council.
 During her tenure, Smith initiated the establishment of Arts in Corrections, a program that remains operational within the Council as of 2022.